Roman Zozulya: Albacete

 On 8 September 2017, free agent Zozulya signed a one-year contract with Albacete Balompié.
 On 25 March 2019, Zozulya endured more harassment during an Albacete away game against Lugo, when the fans of the latter club sang chants aimed at Zozulya, explicitly wishing him death for supposedly supporting the Nazi political movement.
 As a result of the incident, the fans of Albacete requested that La Liga seriously punish Lugo.
 Zozulya received the best player award for the month of October 2019, based on the fans' votes.
 On 15 December 2019, the league game between Rayo Vallecano and Albacete was abandoned by the referee, after abuse and threats from the home fans over Zozulya's alleged far-right-wing political views.
 The second half of the game was scheduled to be played the following June, following the resumption of football after the coronavirus pandemic.

-Fuenlabrada
+Later career

 On 31 July 2021, after Alba's relegation, Zozulya signed a two-year contract with fellow second division side CF Fuenlabrada.

-Rayo Majadahonda

 On 8 December 2022, Zozulya signed for Primera Federación club Rayo Majadahonda on a deal until the end of the 2022–23 season.
+On 21 January, away to Deportivo de La Coruña, the home fans chanting allegations of Nazism towards Zozulya; the referee suspended the game using protocols for racist chanting, and messages were displayed through the loudspeakers and scoreboards for the chants not to be repeated.
+He played 18 times for the team from the Community of Madrid, scoring once as an added-time winner in a 2–1 victory away to Real Madrid Castilla, who had led until the 88th minute.